hectorcorrea/solr-for-newbies/15_dynamic_fields.md

 }
 ```

 You might be wondering what's the significance of the `_ss` in the URLs field.
-Why didn't we just name name that property `urls`?
+Why didn't we just name that property `urls`?

 Solr supports the concept of something called "dynamic fields".
 Dynamic fields are fields that we define in Solr without giving them a full name, instead we indicate a pattern for the name of the field and Solr will automatically use that pattern for any field that we index that matches the pattern.